DoNOF/DoNOF-Documentation/docs/input.rst

                       = 1      PNOF7s

-CONVERGENCE CRITERIA IN NOF CALCULATION
+Convergence criteria in NOF calculation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Fore more info see section 3 in [CPC (2020) by Piris and Mitxelena]